Lucmto/INCLICS/README.md

 # INCLICS
 INqc (Controle qualite) - CLimatol - Indices Climatiques - Spcc (Saison Pluvieuse et Calendrier de Cultures).
+It is an all in one tool developed and maintained by the Center for Climate Change (C3) and Institut Universitari de Recerca en Sostenibilitat, Canvi Climàtic i Transició Energètica (iu-Rescat) of Rovira i Virgili University.
+It is based on R shiny program and has been set up with three languages: French, English, and Spanish.
 The shiny code is in the zip file.
-Readme file is included and helps to set up the software.
+Readme file is included to help users on setting.